jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     >>> list_parser('[[1,2], [3,4]]').as_sxpr()
     '(list (list (number "1") (number "2")) (list (number "3") (number "4")))'

-The following example containts three errors: The letter "A" in a place where a number should be and, a bit later, the wrong delimiter ";" instead of a comma, and finally a missing value (or a superfluous comma) right befor the end.
+The following example contains three errors: The letter "A" in a place where a number should be and, a bit later, the wrong delimiter ";" instead of a comma, and finally a missing value (or a superfluous comma) right before the end.
 Since there are no rule for resuming the parser after an error ocurred, the parser will stop after the first error and also report that only part of the document could be parsed::